ttk1/py-rcon/README.rst

 py-rcon
 =======

-This is Python implementation RCON.
+This is Python implementation of RCON.

 Installation
 ------------